 - Advocating for equitable educational opportunities for all students;

-- Accepting the responsibilities, performing duties and providing services corresponding to the area of certification, licensure, and training of one’s position;
+- Accepting the responsibilities, performing duties and providing services corresponding to the area of certification, licensure and/or training of one’s position;

 B. THE PROFESSIONAL EDUCATOR DEMONSTRATES RESPONSIBLE USE OF DATA, MATERIALS, RESEARCH, AND ASSESSMENT BY:

-- Appropriately recognizing others‘ work by citing data or materials from published, unpublished, or electronic sources when disseminating information;
+- Recognizing others’ work by appropriately citing data or materials from published, unpublished or electronic sources when disseminating information;

 - Conducting research in an ethical and responsible manner with appropriate permission and supervision;

-- Creating, maintaining, disseminating, storing, retaining and disposing of records and data relating to one‘s research and practice, in accordance with district policy, state and federal laws; and
+- Creating, maintaining, disseminating, storing, retaining and disposing of records and data relating to one’s research and practice, in accordance with, but not limited to, official guidance, policy and laws; and

-- Using data, data sources, or findings accurately and reliably.
+- Using data, data sources, or findings accurately, reliably and ethically.

-C. THE PROFESSIONAL EDUCATOR ACTS IN THE BEST INTEREST OF ALL STUDENTS BY:
+C. THE PROFESSIONAL EDUCATOR DEMONSTRATES COMPETENCE BY ACTING IN THE BEST INTEREST OF ALL STUDENTS BY:

-- Protecting students from any practice that harms or has the potential to harm students.
+- Protecting students from any practice that harms or has the reasonable potential to harm.

 PRINCIPLE III: RESPONSIBILITY TO STUDENTS

-THE PROFESSIONAL EDUCATOR HAS A PRIMARY OBLIGATION TO TREAT STUDENTS WITH DIGNITY AND RESPECT.
-THE PROFESSIONAL EDUCATOR PROMOTES THE HEALTH, SAFETY AND WELL BEING OF STUDENTS BY ESTABLISHING AND MAINTAINING APPROPRIATE VERBAL, PHYSICAL, EMOTIONAL AND SOCIAL BOUNDARIES.
+THE PROFESSIONAL EDUCATOR HAS A PRIMARY OBLIGATION TO PROMOTE THE HEALTH, SAFETY AND WELL-BEING OF ALL STUDENTS.
+THE PROFESSIONAL EDUCATOR TREATS STUDENTS WITH DIGNITY AND RESPECT, AND ESTABLISHES AND MAINTAINS APPROPRIATE VERBAL, PHYSICAL, EMOTIONAL AND SOCIAL BOUNDARIES.

 A. THE PROFESSIONAL EDUCATOR RESPECTS THE RIGHTS AND DIGNITY OF STUDENTS BY:

-- Respecting students by taking into account their age, gender, culture, setting, and socioeconomic context;
+- Respecting students by taking into account their individual characteristics, including but not limited to age, gender, culture, setting, ability and socioeconomic context.

 - Taking into account how appearance and dress can affect one’s interactions and relationships with students;

-- Considering the implication of accepting gifts from or giving gifts to students;
+- Considering the implications of accepting gifts from or giving gifts to students;

-- Avoiding multiple relationships with students which might impair objectivity and increase the risk of harm to student learning or well-being or decrease educator effectiveness;
+- Avoiding multiple relationships with students that might impair objectivity and increase the risk of harm to student well-being or decrease educator effectiveness;

-- Acknowledging that there are no circumstances that allow educators to engage in romantic or sexual relationships with students; and
+- Acknowledging there are no circumstances that allow for educators to engage in romantic or sexual relationships with students; and

 B. THE PROFESSIONAL EDUCATOR DEMONSTRATES AN ETHIC OF CARE THROUGH:

-- Respecting the dignity, worth, and uniqueness of each individual student including, but not limited to, actual and perceived gender, gender expression, gender identity, civil status, family status, sexual orientation, religion, age, disability, race, ethnicity, socio-economic status, and culture; and
+- Respecting the dignity, worth and uniqueness of each individual student including, but not limited to, actual and perceived gender, gender expression, gender identity, sexual orientation, civil status, family status, religion, age, disability, race, ethnicity, socioeconomic context and culture; and

 C. THE PROFESSIONAL EDUCATOR MAINTAINS STUDENT TRUST AND CONFIDENTIALITY WHEN INTERACTING WITH STUDENTS IN A DEVELOPMENTALLY APPROPRIATE MANNER AND WITHIN APPROPRIATE LIMITS BY: